Myth 1: The bench press sucks as a chest exercise

 A proper bench press set-up requires the lifter to pinch his shoulder together and push his chest out.
 This will pre-stretch the pectoral muscles while protecting the shoulders by making them more stable.

-Myth 2: The bench press is the true measure of strength.
+Myth 2: The bench press is the true measure of strength

-Myth 4: Everybody can bench press
+Myth 3: Everybody should bench press to get stronger

-Myth 7: The bench press is better than push-ups
+Myth 5: The bench press is better than push-ups